 Nail biting is also a product of stress and causes damage to both teeth and fingernails.
 If the habit does not improve with stress relief, products such as a bitter tasting nail polish when applied will dissuade you from putting your fingers near your mouth.

 Keep these important tips in mind and be nice – not naughty – to your teeth and smile this holiday season.
 Holiday schedules are always busy this time of year and an unscheduled trip to the dentist is the last thing you need.
-However should an urgent dental health issue occur contact Scott Finlay DDS & Associates anytime at 410-757-6681, and our answering service will assist you with your emergency.
+However should an urgent dental health issue occur contact Scott Finlay DDS & Associates anytime, and our answering service will assist you with your emergency.

 Happy and Healthy Holidays from all of us !